MDBT42Q Bluetooth Module

 D10 3.3v NFC

 Note: The nRF52 port has one available I2C, SPI and USART (and infinite software SPI and I2C).
-Unlike other Espruino boards, these peripherals can be used on any pin.
+Unlike STM32-based Espruino boards, these peripherals can be used on any pin.

 The bare MDBT42Q module must be powered with a voltage between 1.7v and 3.6v.
 You can not connect a LiPo battery to it without a voltage regulator.
 However the breakout board contains a regulator that will work off of 2.5 to 16 volts.